 Of course, you don’t always need kid-specific tools to let your kids help.
-My four year old has started working the tortilla press all on her own!
+My four year old has started using the tortilla press all on her own.
 And when she sees me chopping vegetables, she grabs the step stool and her knife out of the drawer.
-She knows the drill!
+She knows the drill.

 Little chef knife – Our oldest daughter was given one of these knives as a gift when she was three.
 Now, whenever it’s cooking time, she knows which drawer it’s in and tries to start chopping.
 Note: since this knife is made of plastic, and the intent is for it NOT to be too sharp, it won’t cut hard things without some serious effort.

 It cuts bell peppers pretty well, and soft food like dried fruit are super easy to cut.